ajayadarsh/food-image-segmentation/README.md

-# "Multi-Class Food Image Segmentation using CNNs and Transformers"
+# Multi-Class Food Image Segmentation using CNNs and Transformers

 ---